ogdenpm/intel80tools/readme.txt

 		are not identical.
 This appears to be due to a bug in the librarian Intel used, in that the dictionary locations are not all normalised e.g. block:sector 24H:00 is 23H:80H.

+src\toolbox_2.0\*.* the source files for version 2.0 of the isis toolbox including
+		decompiled version of all of the libraries.
+Master source is in toolbox_2.0_all.src, it contains nested master files for the libraries.
+See toolbox_1.0 above.

 tools\*.*	tools I wrote to help me decompile / build the files